AlexK-1/Console3D/README.md

 ## Figures

 Figures are 3D objects that you can see.
-There are 3 figures in the `Console3D` library as standard: sphere, box and plane, but you can add your own figures classes as well.
+There are 6 figures in the `Console3D` library as standard: sphere, box, plane, polygone, cylinder, capsule, but you can add your own figures classes as well.
 The ready-made figures classes and the base figure class are located in the `Console3D.objects3D.figures`.